SequencingDOTcom/GoogleGenomics-API-Client-.NET/README.md

 Adding new functionality and to Learn More
 ---------------

-If you would like to see specific functionality added to this project or if you'd like to learn more about the other exciting projects at Sequencing.com, please contact the Sequencing.com bioinformatics team by emailing gittaca@sequencing.com.
-Thank you! -Dr. Colby
+If you would like to see specific functionality added to this project or if you'd like to learn more about the other exciting projects at [Sequencing.com] (https://sequencing.com), please contact the Sequencing.com bioinformatics team by emailing gittaca@sequencing.com.
+Thank you!